osmancemyilmaz/Python/OpenMeteoAPI/ReadMe.md

-## The weather data for Izmir for 60 years
+## 60 years of weather data for Izmir
 Data was provided from Open-Meteo API.
 Link for Open-Meteo : <a href="https://open-meteo.com/">Weather data by Open-Meteo.com</a>

 ### Insights